polyswarmer/documentation/README.md

 ## Adding an English Page to the Docs

-PolySwarm Documentation is availble in many target languages, however, the source language for all content is English.
+PolySwarm Documentation is available in many target languages, however, the source language for all content is English.
-This section will show you how to add English content that will then be availbe for translation.
+This section will show you how to add English content that will then be available for translation.

 A new English page can be added in four steps: